BhavyaKanodia/Yelp-Camp/README.md

 # Review Camper
-A web application project from the Udemy course - The Web Development Bootcamp by Colt Steele.
-It is a web application where users can create and maintain their campgrounds and other users can rate and review them.
-All visitors can view the campgrounds and reviews to make informed decisions about their trips.
+A CRUD Express.js application for campers.
+It is a web application where users can create and maintain their camp sites and other users can rate and review them.
+All visitors can view the camp sites and reviews to make informed decisions about their trips.
 ## Live Demo
 The Live Demo is hosted at https://serene-crag-20850.herokuapp.com/
 ## Features